Thringstone Primary School

 Implementation and Impact

 Teachers plan units of work that build securely on prior learning and lead to clear outcomes.
-Lessons include ambitious vocabulary, real-life connections and purposeful assessment so that support and challenge are well matched.
+Lessons include ambitious vocabulary, clear explanations and purposeful assessment so that support and challenge are well matched.

-This diagram shows how our curriculum is structured.
-At its heart are the core knowledge and skills for each year group.
-Around this, children learn unit-specific knowledge and broader themes.
-All of this is underpinned by our school values and our three curriculum drives of Aspiration, Communication and Culture.
+At the centre of our curriculum are the core knowledge and skills for each year group.
+Around this, pupils deepen their understanding, apply their learning and make connections across subjects where appropriate.
+All of this is underpinned by our school values and our curriculum drivers of Aspiration, Communication and Culture.

-The impact of our curriculum is seen in children who achieve strongly across a wide range of subjects, communicate with confidence, are proud of their heritage, respect other faiths and cultures, and leave us ready to make a positive contribution to society.
+The impact of our curriculum is seen in children who achieve across subjects, communicate with confidence, are proud of their heritage, respect others and leave us ready for the next stage of education.

 Curriculum Leadership

-The overall curriculum is led by Mr Swales, Headteacher, working alongside subject leaders to ensure every aspect is carefully planned and delivered.
-Subject leaders review long-term and medium-term planning, check progression, and monitor standards across their areas.
-Together, they make sure our curriculum remains ambitious, relevant and effective for the children of Thringstone.
+The overall curriculum is led by the Headteacher, Mr Swales, working alongside subject leaders to ensure every aspect is carefully planned and delivered.
+Subject leaders review planning, check progression and monitor standards so that our curriculum remains ambitious and effective for the children of Thringstone.